antoinecollon/libft/README.md

 ## Overview
 **Libft** is the very first project of the 42 common core.
-It consists of a **static C library** that reimplements a some part of the standard C library.
+It consists of a **static C library** that reimplements some part of the standard C library.
 The main goal of this project is to help students understand how those standard functions work internally and to develop good habits for memory management and clean code.

 ---